diku-dk/futhark-book/practical-matters.rst

              in concat a b)
           (0..<n)

-At the time of this writing, the ``futhark-opencl`` compiler will fail with the not particularly illuminating error message ``Cannot allocate memory in kernel``.
+At the time of this writing, ``futhark opencl`` will fail with the not particularly illuminating error message ``Cannot allocate memory in kernel``.
 The reason is that the compiler is trying to compile the ``map`` to parallel code, which involves pre-allocating memory for the ``a`` and ``b`` array.
 It is unable to do this, as the sizes of these two arrays depend on values that are only known *inside* the map, which is too late.
 There are various techniques the Futhark compiler could use to estimate how much memory would be needed, but these have not yet been implemented.

 It is usually possible, sometimes with some pain, to come up with a workaround.
 We could rewrite the program as: